joinpursuit/8-0-technical-curriculum/01-fundamentals/markdown/lesson-notes/readme.md

 - How do you create different paragraphs with Markdown?
 Include two different paragraphs in your Markdown file.

+- How do you write a comment in Markdown?
+Write a comment somewhere in your file.
+Note that it should not show up in the Preview!

 - How do you bold text in Markdown?
 Try bolding some text in your Markdown file.

 - How do you italicize text in Markdown?
 Try italicizing some text in your Markdown file.